 Seafood can be thawed overnight in refrigerator.
 It can be thawed more quickly by placing it in a sealable bag and submerging in a bath of cold water for about an hour.

 I do not recommend freezing seafood that is purchased from the seafood counter.
 Many seafood items are flash frozen after being caught to retain their freshness.
 Refreezing will compromise the quality.

 Sesame Oil: Once opened, sesame oil can be stored in a cool, dark place (kitchen cupboard away from the stove) for up to six months.
 It can be stored in the fridge for a year or more.

-½ cups fresh mozzarella, cut into small cubes (2 ounces)
+½ cupfresh mozzarella, cut into small cubes (2 ounces)

 Combine squash, 1 cup broth, milk and garlic in a medium saucepan, heat to boiling.
 Reduce heat and simmer until squash is tender, about 20 minutes.
 Remove from heat.

 Place squash mixture in a blender.
 Add salt, pepper and nutmeg and blend until smooth.
 Add Gruyere cheese and 2 ounces of mozzarella.
 Blend until cheese is well incorporated.
-Pour into a bowl.
+Pour into a bowl and set aside.

 Heat a large skillet over medium heat and add oil.
 Add onion, mushroom and chopped Swiss chard stems.
 Turn heat up to medium-high and cook until browned and liquid evaporates (7-10 minutes).

 Add chard leaves and 1 tbsp vegetable broth.
 Cover and cook 2-3 minutes or until chard wilts.
 Place vegetable mixture into a cheesecloth-lined colander and allow to drain for 10 minutes.
 Place mixture into a bowl and toss in pine nuts.